 Day 1: Trieste

-For detailed information on how to see the best of Trieste, visit our Trieste page here.
+For information about getting to Trieste and the cruise port, and how to see the best of Trieste, visit our Trieste Cruise Port essential guide.

 Day 2: Ravenna, Italy